Partial-order planning: Partial-order plan

-In order to keep the possible orders of the actions as open as possible, the set of order conditions and causal links must be as small as possible.
+To keep the possible orders of the actions as open as possible, the set of order conditions and causal links must be as small as possible.

 A plan is a solution if the set of open preconditions is empty.

 A linearization of a partial order plan is a total order plan derived from the particular partial order plan; in other words, both order plans consist of the same actions, with the order in the linearization being a linear extension of the partial order in the original partial order plan.

 Example

 For example, a plan for baking a cake might start: